Date of Award:

 Nutrition, Dietetics, and Food Sciences

-Second, the association between erythrocyte membrane fatty acids (EMFAs) and elevated serum C-reactive protein (CRP) levels was examined.
-Those that had high EMFAs composition of palmitoleic acid and nervonic acids, both monounsaturated fatty acids (MUFAs), and dihomo-y-linolenic acid (DGLA), docosapentaenoic acid (DPA-6), docosahexaenoic acid (DHA), all polyunsaturated fatty acids (PUFAs), had an increased risk of having CRP elevation.
-In contrast, risk of CRP elevation was reduced in those that have highest levels of saturated fatty acids (SFAs) of margaric acid, stearic acid, and arachidic acid.
-These associations were generally observed to be stronger among women compared to men.
+A high erythrocyte fatty acid concentration of palmitoleic acid, and nervonic acids, both monounsaturated fatty acids (MUFAs), dihomo-y-linolenic acid (DGLA), docosapentaenoic acid (DPA-6), docosahexaenoic acid (DHA), all polyunsaturated fatty acids (PUFAs), were similarly associated with increased risk of CRP elevation.
+Margaric acid, stearic acid, and arachidic acid, all saturated fatty acids (SFAs), were associated with a reduced risk of elevated CRP.
+These associations was stronger among women than men.

-Reduction in the prevalence of AD could have tremendous importance; the results of this dissertation may help identify factors important to AD etiology and, in turn, provide valuable targets for prevention.
+With the increased prevalence of AD and the association of systemic inflammation, the results of this dissertation may help identify factors important to AD etiology and, in turn, provide valuable targets for preventive intervention to improve people’s quality of life and nutritional well-being.

-Jalloun, Rola Adnan, "The Role of Diet, Erythrocyte Membrane Fatty Acid Composition, and Alzheimer's-related Genes in Systemic Inflammation in the Cache County Memory Study" (2015).
-All Graduate Theses and Dissertations.
+Jalloun, Rola Adnan, "The Role of Diet, Erythrocyte Membrane Fatty Acid Composition, and Alzheimer's-Related Genes in Systemic Inflammation in the Cache County Memory Study" (2015).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4495.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .